Fitness walking in nature for women

 Our bush walking includes endurance and interval training.
 We use backpacks for added resistance.
 The unpredictability of bush tracks provides a balance and agility workout.
 We train weekly, but as our training is free, you need not worry if you can’t make a session due to work or family commitments.
 We understand life gets in the way sometimes.

-We document our training walk routes on our blog.
+We document most of our training walk routes on our blog.
 Our 2 and 3 hours sessions are usually 6-11km with 300m or more ascent at a good pace, primarily in Sydney’s north.